Savio629/spec-actor/Readme.md

 This will:

-Generate a corresponding stencil command.

-Write a spec.yaml file with the relevant project configuration.
+Generate a corresponding stencil spec file with the relevant project configuration.

 Run the stencil spec command using the generated spec.yaml.